“For the love of money is the root of all evil…” (1 Timothy 6:10)

 Part One

-When Simon sought to purchase God’s power for money, Peter’s response was – “May your money perish with you…” (Acts 8:20) Then, when Ananias and Sapphira lied to God and kept back some of the price of the land which they sold – their lives were immediately taken from them (see Acts 5:1-11)!
+When Simon sought to purchase God’s power for money, Peter’s response was – “May your money perish with you…” (Acts 8:20) Then, when Ananias and Sapphira lied to God and kept back part of the price of the land which they sold, their lives were immediately taken from them (see Acts 5:1-11)!

 Money is a powerful tool which has often been used against us by our enemy.
 Frequently, it has unwisely been – loved.
 Money has even been the object of man’s worship.
 This form of idolatry was referred to by Paul as “…the root of all evil.”
 Humans have been tempted to steal, kill, lie, forsake their ethics, and even sell their own bodies for one sinful reason – their strong “…love of money…!”